 - Schedule mock interview with Career Management Services

-- Attend the Career Fair and Employer Day to meet and network with employers.
-To assure you navigate the fair effectively, attend fair preparation workshops.
+- Attend the Career Expo to meet and network with employers.
+To ensure you navigate the fair effectively, attend fair preparation workshops.

 - Participate in on-campus interviews